Giannis Pasas

-Giannis Pasas (Γιάννης Πασάς; born 7 October 1990) is a Greek professional footballer who plays as a left winger for Super League club AEL.
+Giannis Pasas (Γιάννης Πασάς; born 7 October 1990) is a Greek professional footballer who plays as a forward for Super League 2 club Panserraikos.

 Career

 Panetolikos

-Pasas started his football with Panetolikos in 2008.
+Pasas started his football at Panetolikos in 2008.
 In 2009, he was loaned out to Akarnanikos.
 Until 2014 he appeared in 48 matches for Panaitolikos scoring in 6 occasions.

 Iraklis

 On 10 July 2014 he signed for Iraklis.
 He debuted for Iraklis in a cup match against Lamia.
 During his three seasons with the club he played in 89 games having 7 goals and 8 assists.

 Aris

 On 27 July 2017 Football League club Aris announced the signing of the ex-Iraklis player.
 On 28 October 2017 he scored his first goal in 2–1 home loss against Panionios for the cup.
 Only three days later he scored in the season's opener, a 5–0 home win against Aiginiakos.
 On 31 January 2018 he scored a 90th-minute winner in an away win against Veria.
 On 24 March 2018 he scored a winner in a 3–2 away win against Kissamikos, after an assist from Markos Dounis.